Übersetzung durch Neil Mussett

 c) by the distribution court (in accordance with section 873 of the Code of Civil Procedure),

-subject to the proviso that rulings in accordance with section 766 of the Code of Civil Procedure, as well as with Article 34 para.
-1 (b) and para.
-2 of Regulation (EU) No 655/2014 of the European Parliament and of the Council of 15 May 2014 establishing a European Account Preservation Order procedure to facilitate cross-border debt recovery in civil and commercial matters (OJ L 189 of 27 June 2014, p.
-59) shall remain reserved to the judge.
+with the proviso that rulings in accordance with section 766 of the Code of Civil Procedure, as well as with Article 34 (1) (b) and (2) of Regulation (EU) No 655/2014 of the European Parliament and of the Council of 15 May 2014 establishing a European Account Preservation Order procedure to facilitate cross-border debt recovery in civil and commercial matters (OJ L 189 of 27 June 2014, p.
+59), remain reserved to the judge.

-(2) The Land governments are herewith empowered to determine by means of a statutory instrument that the verification of the personal and economic circumstances in accordance with sections 114 to 116 of the Code of Civil Procedure, including the measures designated in section 118 subs.
-2 of the Code of Civil Procedure, the certification of settlements in accordance with section 118 subs.
-1 sentence 3 of the Code of Civil Procedure and of rulings in accordance with section 118 subs.
-2 sentence 4 of the Code of Civil Procedure, is to be carried out by the senior judicial officer if the presiding judge assigns the proceedings to the senior judicial officer in this regard.
-In this case, section 5 subs.
-1 No. 2 shall not be applied.
-If the preconditions for the approval of legal aid do not accordingly apply, the senior judicial officer shall take the decision rejecting the application; otherwise, the senior judicial officer shall note in the procedural files that the applicant can be granted legal aid in accordance with his/her personal and economic circumstances and in what amount any appropriate monthly instalments or amounts from the assets are to be paid.
+(2) The Land governments are authorised to determine, by statutory instrument, that the verification of the personal and economic circumstances in accordance with sections 114 to 116 of the Code of Civil Procedure, including the measures designated in section 118 (2) of the Code of Civil Procedure, the certification of settlements in accordance with section 118 (1) sentence 3 of the Code of Civil Procedure, and of rulings in accordance with section 118 (2) sentence 4 of the Code of Civil Procedure, is to be carried out by the senior judicial officer if the presiding judge assigns the proceedings to the senior judicial officer in this regard.
+Section 5 (1) no. 2 does not apply in this case.
+If the preconditions for the approval of legal aid do not apply accordingly, the senior judicial officer takes the decision rejecting the application; otherwise, the senior judicial officer notes in the procedural files that the applicant can be granted legal aid in accordance with his or her personal and economic circumstances and in what amount any appropriate monthly instalments, or amounts from the assets, are to be paid.

-(3) The Land governments may assign the empowerment in accordance with subs.
-2 to the Land departments of justice.
+(3) The Land governments may assign the empowerment in accordance with subsection (2) to the Land departments of justice.

 Section 21